All data lakes and warehouses have technical challenges. In this post, I will cover some of them.

 In a typical data lake scenario, the major component is based on Apache Spark - a distributed computation framework.
 This is the case for tools such as Databricks and Synapse Spark pool.
 Let us make it clear: Apache Spark is not a simple tool to use.

-The following example is descriptive.
+I will describe the issue with an example.
 Assume that we have an optimized terabyte level data set <data 1>, which has information about names, ages, and countries of residence.

 A typical simple Spark code could include the following phases:

 In data warehousing, data is almost exclusively processed with SQL language.
-Its compatibility with the scenario is, thus, a critical issue.
+Its compatibility with the DevOps scenario is, thus, a critical issue.
 This covers not only data warehouse products like Snowflake and Synapse Dedicated SQL pool, but also, to some extent, SQL based data lake tools like Synapse Serverless SQL pool.

 SQL is a declarative query language.
 Other typically used languages are either imperative or functional.
 Illustrating the significance needs a bit of effort so bear with me.